What’s New for 2025 Tax Returns:

 Artists and Arts Grants

-We know in recent years that virtually all grants received by artists will be reviewed.
+We know from experience in recent years that virtually all grants received by artists will be reviewed.
 This is because arts grants are reported on the tax return as a net number – meaning after allowable expenses have been deducted.
 Thus, it appears as if not all income has been reported.
 It’s easy for us to respond to these requests from the T1 Matching department if we have the required materials.
 As this type of review has become ubiquitous, we will be asking all who received an arts grant to provide the grant letter and budget.
 The grant letter will indicate how much was awarded and for what project.
 The budget will list the expenses permitted under the grant.
 Note – amounts provided for subsistence are taxable to the receiver.
 Any amount of the grant kept for your own fee (perhaps as a writer, producer, visual artist, playwright etc.) will also be taxable.